Skip to content

 For the past 22 years, Fanny has been building social therapeutics as a group member, trainee at the East Side Institute, and newest member of the Performance Life Coaching team.
 She is excited to continue building a collective life and growing the community.

-Randy Wilson (they/them/theirs) is an experienced life coach trained in social therapeutics who excels at creating intimate and philosophical environments that are both loving and challenging.
-Having lived with HIV – and faced other serious challenges – over the last four decades, Randy is passionate about helping clients become more creative choice makers and believes that participating in building communities of development helps to reshape and redefine their relationship to emotional and physical pain.
+randywilson-1Randi Wilson (she/her • transgender woman) is an experienced life coach trained in social therapeutics who excels at creating intimate and philosophical environments that are both loving and challenging.
+Having lived with HIV – and faced other serious challenges – over the last four decades, Randi is passionate about helping clients become more creative choice makers and believes that participating in building communities of development helps to reshape and redefine their relationship to emotional and physical pain.